Confession: How I Stalked The Shard

 Imagine no more: the EU’s highest building, The Shard is soon to open its viewing deck.
 As a London viewpoint fanatic who has stalked the Shard since building began, I was one of the first to check out the jaw-dropping sight of The View From The Shard.
 Here’s the background story of how I stalked The Shard.

 I’ve been following the progress of The Shard since construction on the building first began in March 2009.
-As a frequent visitor to Genoa, I was familiar with Italian architect Renzo Piano’s signature glass work on his home town, and a Londoner, I’ve seen The Shard sprout up and redefine many of my favourite London vistas over the last few years.
+As a frequent visitor to Genoa, I was familiar with Italian architect Renzo Piano’s signature glass work on his home town, and a Londoner, I watched The Shard sprout up from nothing – and redefine many of my favourite London vistas.

 While taking the train out of Waterloo one morning I loved how the sunlight reflected in the half-glazed Shard’s giant glass panels – as well as on the train window:

 And from one of my favourite open spaces at Primrose Hill, I was thrilled by the way The Shard lined up with all the other iconic London landmarks, such as the London Eye and The BT Tower:

 I saw The Shard in the distance from an amazing viewpoint overlooking Trafalgar Square – the top of New Zealand House.

 As a lover of London views I’d even photographed The Shard taking shape when I was one of the handful of people who were allowed to look over London from the viewpoint in the revolving section of the BT Tower.

 So I knew I would jump at the opportunity to see the views from The Shard itself – at nearly twice the height of the BT Tower and for a short time Europe’s tallest building (the title was recently claimed by a building in Moscow) I knew the view of London would be stunning.
 So did those views live up to expectations?